VBernasconi/Speaking-museum/README.md

 # Speaking-museum
-Based on the concept of [Speaking Images](https://github.com/VBernasconi/Speaking-Images), this repository proposes a simplified version without the use of an LLM.
-It has to be used with a set of images and their corresponding descriptions in a separate folder.
+Based on the concept of [Speaking Images](https://github.com/VBernasconi/Speaking-Images), this repository proposes a simplified version of a speaking image generator without LLMs.
+It has to be used with a set of images and their corresponding texts in a separate folder (see 'SETUP PROJECT STRUCTURE' bellow).
+The script will generated short videos where characters represented in the images will recite the given text.
+This repository is intended to help the generation of multiple speaking images in a curatorial context.
+Additionaly, it proposes the integration of output videos into a simple AR application using [MindAR](https://hiukim.github.io/mind-ar-js-doc/)

 ## DOWNLOAD THE FOLLOWING OPEN SOURCE LIBRARIES
 - [DeepFace](https://github.com/serengil/deepface)